-Nurse practitioners (NPs) are registered nurses that have completed a Master of Science in Nursing (MSN) and subsequently passed a national certification exam.
+Nursing (MSN) and subsequently passed a national certification exam.
 NPs receive training under a nursing model of education, which emphasizes a patient-centered, holistic approach to treating patients.
 This contrasts with the medical model that is used to train physicians and physician assistants, which emphasizes the biology of disease and treatment.
 Though NPs practice in a variety of settings, the majority practice in an area of primary care, such as family practice, pediatrics, or women's health (AANP 2024).
 NPs are known to be especially important in the delivery of care to underserved populations; patients who are low income or reside in rural areas are significantly more likely to receive care from NPs (Patel et al. 2023, Xue et al. 2019)

 The role that NPs play in the delivery of care is governed by a set of regulations called scope of practice law, which are typically set at the state-level.
 In so-called "full practice" states, NPs have the same prescriptive authority as physicians and can practice without physician oversight.
 In "restricted practice" states, NPs are either limited in their prescribing authority or are required to practice under the supervision of a physician.
 As a result of intense political pressure and strong lobbying efforts, many states have expanded NP SOP by moving from restricted to full practice (McMichael 2017, Traczyncki and Udalova 2018).
 Specifically, between 2005 and 2019, 18 states granted full practice authority to NPs (McMichael and Markowitz 2023).
 Figure 1 shows the geographic variation in SOP expansion over our sample period of 2005 to 2019.
-By the end of 2019, 29 states (including District of Columbia) had implemented NP FPA, with the majority of those states being in the northern and western parts of the country.
+By the end of

+2019, 29 states (including District of Columbia) had implemented NP FPA, with the majority of those states being in the northern and western parts of the country.

-A vast and growing literature has demonstrated that the expansion of NP FPA increases access to quality healthcare (Patel et al. 2019).
+A vast and growing literature has demonstrated that expanding NP FPA increases access to quality healthcare (Patel et al. 2019).
 Notably, Traczynski and Udalova (2018) find that expanding NP SOP increased the likelihood of having a routine checkup.
 Neff et al. (2018) show that individuals in states with full practice for NPs had shorter drive times to primary care.
 Other works have shown that the increase in access to care afforded by NP SOP expansion improves children's health (Bhai and Mitchell 2024), reduces emergency department visits (McMichael et al. 2019), and reduces all-cause mortality (McMichael 2023).
+A notable pattern in these works, which is most evident in McMichael (2023), is that the effects of NP SOP expansions often take years to materialize.
+This is potentially attributable to rigidities in contracts, practice agreements, and within-practice norms (Smith 2021).